 How Can I Keep Shedding Down?

 Keeping a regular grooming schedule for your Ragdoll is essential in keeping shedding down to a minimum.
 Ragdolls should be groomed at least twice a week.
-As we’ve stated, they don’t shed too much but do shed more during the spring and fall.
+They don’t shed too much but do shed more during the spring and fall.

-While their fur is soft, it’s also thick, so using the right kind of brush is also important.
+While their fur is soft, it’s also thick, so using the right kind of brush is important.
 Good pin and bristle brushes work well for Ragdolls due to their long, thick fur.
-You can also try bathing your Ragdoll once a month if it’ll let you.
+You can also try bathing your Ragdoll once a month if they will let you.
 If you acclimate your Ragdoll to bathing early on, the better the experience will be for both of you.

 How Will I Know If I’m Allergic to Ragdoll Cats?

-Before considering bringing home a Ragdoll, it’s wise to be around the cat beforehand.
-Try holding the cat, and then monitor any allergy symptoms.
-Some common symptoms are runny nose, sneezing, coughing or wheezing, itchy eyes, or redness of the skin from contact with the cat.
+Before you consider bringing home a Ragdoll, it’s wise to be around the cat beforehand.
+Try holding the cat, and then check for any allergy symptoms.
+Common ones are runny nose, sneezing, coughing or wheezing, itchy eyes, or redness of the skin from contact with the cat.
 If you develop any of these symptoms, you may want to reconsider adding a Ragdoll to your family.

 How Can I Treat My Cat Allergies?

-Let’s say you already own a Ragdoll and have gotten so attached that giving it up is absolutely out of the question, even if your allergies say otherwise.
+Let’s say you already own a Ragdoll and have gotten so attached that giving them up is absolutely out of the question, even if your allergies say otherwise.
 Now what?

-This scenario happens, but if you’re in this boat, don’t give up just yet.
-While these steps may not be enough to eradicate your allergies, they may help some.
+If you’re in this boat, don’t give up just yet.
+While these steps may not be enough to eradicate your allergies, they may help.

 Try using a vacuum with a HEPA filter.
 These types of vacuums trap any pet allergens in the air.
 HEPA air filters are also good to have in any room your cat hangs out.
 If you have carpet, consider replacing it with hard floors.
-Dusting often may help, too.
-You can also limit the areas your Ragdoll is allowed; the bedroom is wise to keep off-limits.
-Antihistamines and decongestants may also help relieve your symptoms.
+Dusting often may help too.
+You can also limit the areas where your Ragdoll is allowed; the bedroom is wise to keep off-limits.
+Antihistamines and decongestants may help relieve your symptoms too.

 Final Thoughts

-As much as we want it to be true, Ragdolls are not hypoallergenic.
+As much as we might wish it otherwise, Ragdolls are not hypoallergenic.
 Having no undercoat does help in keeping shedding down, but it does not eliminate allergens.
-If you follow the tips above, you may still be able to live with a Ragdoll.
+If you follow these tips, you may still be able to live with a Ragdoll.

 You may also be interested in: